-1 General

-- a.
-The Engineer will inspect all materials before and/or after installation to insure compliance with the Contract Documents.
-When specific tests of materials are called for in the referenced standards and specifications, the Engineer has the option of requiring that any or all of these tests be performed for materials furnished for a specific Project.
+- 1. General - a.
+The Engineer will inspect all materials before and/or after installation to ensure compliance with the Contract Documents.
+When specific tests of materials are called for in the referenced standards and specifications, the Engineer has the option of requiring that any or all these tests be performed for materials furnished for a specific Project.
 When testing is required, it will be specified herein or in the "Special Provisions". - b.
 The Engineer will conduct normal concrete job control tests, i.e. slump and air content, on the plastic concrete and will prepare test cylinders in accordance with Section 03310.01. - c.
-For the purpose of determining the time when falsework, forms, etc. may be removed, backfill made, and when loads may be applied to structures, an adequate number of test specimens shall be made in addition to the number required to check the quality of the concrete being produced.
+For the purpose of determining the time when falsework, forms, etc. may be removed, backfill made, and when loads may be applied to structures, an adequate number of test specimens shall be made in addition to the number required to check the quality of the concrete being produced. - d.
+Design mixes to produce concrete of proper workability, durability, compressive strength, maximum density, and minimum shrinkage and permeability. - e.
+Design mixes to have a minimum water-cement ratio, the largest permissible maximum size specified coarse aggregate, and an optimum percentage of fine aggregate.